 Are you wondering what to bring to a job interview?
 Aside from copies of your resume, there are some essential things you’ll want to take with you to your next job interview.

 Coming prepared includes what you bring along with you, in addition to being prepared mentally.
 Even though you don’t want to come with too much, there are certain essentials.

 No interviewer will want to wait for you to rummage through your bag to find the materials you’re looking for, so it’s important to organize and only bring pertinent items.
 To avoid sifting through your bag, put your items in a small folder that is easily accessible.

-It incredibly important that you arrive to your interview on time or, better yet, early.
+It is essential that you arrive at your interview on time or, better yet, early.
 So make sure you know where you’re going.
 If you haven’t been to the company address before, use GPS or detailed directions to help you get there successfully.
 And remember to leave yourself plenty of time.
 You don’t want the added stress of running against the clock—or to commit the terrible mistake of showing up late.

 2. Copies of your resume:

 You should bring one extra copy of your resume to give to your interviewer and one to use as your own reference.
 If you aren’t sure how many interviewers will be in the room with you, bring extras just in case.